ronaldbosma/InstallNetCoreRuntimeAndHostingTask/README.md

 ### YAML pipeline

 1. Install the [Install .NET Core Runtime & Hosting Bundle](https://marketplace.visualstudio.com/items?itemName=rbosma.InstallNetCoreRuntimeAndHosting) extension from the Marketplace in your Azure DevOps organization.
-2. Create a new Environment with the name 'net-core-test'.
+2. Create a new [Environment](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/environments?view=azure-devops) with the name 'net-core-test'.
 Select 'Virtual machines' as the resource type.
-3. Register a machine in the new environment and give it the tag 'net-core'.
+3. [Register a machine in the new Environment](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/environments-virtual-machines?view=azure-devops) and give it the tag 'net-core'.
-4. Create a new YAML pipeline with the following content.
+4. [Create a new YAML pipeline](https://docs.microsoft.com/en-us/azure/devops/pipelines/get-started-yaml?view=azure-devops) with the following content.
 ```yaml
 trigger: none